 You have to use some common cents.

-Stop and think what your going to do and Loosen all bolts before lifting.
 The bike is very tipsee so blocks of some sort under each wheel will give good support.
 Make sure jack left lock is set in place.

 I really don't understand tyeing the to the lift it makes no cents.